Filter Hygiene for Jira — Documentation

 Surface map

-- Admin/setup surface: scan filters, review risk, export CSV, reassign owners, make filters private, remove global shares, delete reviewed obsolete filters, and review recent activity.
+- Admin/setup surface: scan filters, review cleanup need and supported impact, export evidence, reassign owners, make filters private, remove global shares, delete one reviewed obsolete filter, and review Recent Activity.
 Reach it from Jira settings → Apps → Filter Hygiene.

 - Jira filter surface: individual filter links open the native Jira saved filter page so admins can inspect the filter in context.